WeizhiGao/Decoding-Memorie-Pipeline/README.md

 You can automatically import models from HuggingFace by uncomment the code in `model/_load_model.py`.
 If you need offline mode, please first download models with network and replace the path in `model/_load_model.py` with your cache path.

-For BertScore model, please also uncomment the path in `pipeline/generate.py` to download the model.
+For BertScore and SentenceTransformer model, please also uncomment the path in `pipeline/generate.py` to download the model.

 Please use available OpenAI key in `openai_models.py`